 - Set up four regional learning centres across India.
 These offer high quality programmes for deafblind people but also support less experienced local partner organisations to set up services.

-- Developed a very successful partnership with the Government of India’s ‘Education for All’ programme, which has helped us to reach more than 32,000 deafblind / MSI children.
+- Developed a very successful partnership with the Government of India’s ‘Education for All’ programme, which has helped us to reach more than 32,000 children with MSI / deafblindness.

-- Persuaded the Ministry of Human Resource Development in India to include deafblind / MSI children in primary schools at state and district levels.
+- Persuaded the Ministry of Human Resource Development in India to include children with deafblindness / MSI in primary schools at state and district levels.

-For many deafblind children and adults, it is not practical for them to travel to receive specialist help.
+For many people with deafblindness, it is not practical for them to travel to receive specialist help.
 Field workers and volunteers trained by us - in partnership with health, education, vocational and social services - offer rehabilitation and education services to around 5000 children in remote rural areas.

-Experience shows that when a deafblind child can learn successfully alongside their family this can be very positive for the child, and the family feel more able to care for them.
+Experience shows that when a child with deafblindness can learn successfully alongside their family, this can be very positive for the child, and the family feel more able to care for them.

 Home-based care often includes social activities like picnics, outings, parents' meetings, and festivals.
 These bring neighbours and the community together with deafblind people and their families and helps reduce stigma.

-We offer training programmes which draw upon local skills and resources to help young deafblind adults to learn specific trades and skills and become part of the working economy.
+We offer training programmes which draw upon local skills and resources to help young adults with deafblindness learn specific trades and skills, enabling them to become part of the working economy.

 Sense International (India) has supported the creation of vocational training programmes across various states.
-These help deafblind young adults to learn a specific trade or skill, so they can work and gain a measure of social and economic independence.
+These help young adults with deafblindness to learn a specific trade or skill, so they can work and gain a measure of social and economic independence.

-Caring for a deafblind child can be extremely demanding, especially for mothers.
+Caring for a child with deafblindness can be extremely demanding, especially for mothers.
 They may be isolated, have little social life and suffer from poor physical and emotional health.